timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART III-READJUSTMENT AND RELATED BENEFITS/CHAPTER 36-ADMINISTRATION OF EDUCATIONAL BENEFITS/SUBCHAPTER I-STATE APPROVING AGENCIES.md

 * (2) For purposes of this subsection, a covered individual is any individual as follows:

-  * (A) A veteran who was discharged or released from a period of not fewer than 90 days of service in the active military, naval, or air service less than three years before the date of enrollment in the course concerned.
+  * (A) A veteran who was discharged or released from a period of not fewer than 90 days of service in the active military, naval, air, or space service less than three years before the date of enrollment in the course concerned.

   * (B) An individual who is entitled to assistance under—

-    * (i) section 3311(b)(9) of this title; or
+    * (i) section 3311(b)(8) of this title; or

     * (ii) section 3319 of this title by virtue of the individual's relationship to—